Mefamex/-zel-genler-Custom-triangles-2023/README.md

 ## Description

-In this project, there is a Python class (`SpeTriFinder`) that finds special triangles based on the X and Y values provided by the user.
+In this project, there is a Python class (`SpeTriFinder`) that finds special triangles based on the X and Y values provided by ⁸the user.
 Triangles are calculated using the Pythagorean theorem and minimized to their smallest form.

 ## Requirements